They say…

 Laine have since confirmed they have no intention to revive production and are in the process of remvoing the kit and converting the space to other uses.
 All house brand beers are now brewed at Laine’s main brewery in West Sussex.

-For more on the long story of on the Ram site, see under Sambrook’s, and see also Young’s.
+For more on the long story of brewing on the site, as well as notes on the heritage still visible today, see Young’s.

 Updated 29 April 2024.